Guides

 If organizationId or licenses are missing:

-3. Check your jwt and session callbacks to pass the data through.
+2. Check your jwt and session callbacks pass the data through

 Type Definitions (TypeScript)